What is Product Analytics?

 Ideally you can choose the product analytics solution that does the engineering for you.

-What are the major platforms in Product Analytics?
+What are some major platforms in Product Analytics?

 There are many providers in the product analytics space.
-Among the most popular are Amplitude, Mixpanel, Pendo, and Heap.
+And while of course we recommend Heap, there are other leading solutions.

 What makes Heap’s Product Analytics stand out?